 1. OIA education abroad application (start at the "Apply Now" at the bottom or top of this page);

 Students will pay the ISA program fee (minus a $200 discount given to OSU students) and Geoblue international insurance fee.
-A waiver of tuition for Ohio State students that participate on university-approved third party provider or direct enroll programming is in effect until June 30, 2019.
-The ISA program fees include in-country tuition, lodging, most meals, on-site orientation, some excursions and airport transfer.
-Airfare, books and supplies, local transportation, personal expenses and independent travel are not included in the program fee.
+A waiver of tuition for Ohio State students that participate on a university-approved, third-party provider or direct enroll program is in effect until June 30, 2021.
+The ISA program fees include in-country tuition, lodging, most meals, on-site orientation, some excursions, and airport transfer.
+Airfare, books and supplies, local transportation, personal expenses, and independent travel are not included in the program fee.